Breonna Taylor grand jury will present its report to judge this afternoon

 $12 million settlement requires changes to how search warrants are executed

-Taylor’s family in the past week settled a wrongful-death lawsuit against the city for $12 million, which a family attorney said was among the highest payouts for a police shooting in U.S. history.
+Breonna Taylor’s family in the past week settled a wrongful-death lawsuit against Louisville for $12 million, which a family attorney said was among the highest payouts for a police shooting in U.S. history.

 The agreement also required several changes to how city police execute search warrants: Commanders will be required to approve all warrant applications that are submitted to a judge, and police will have to conduct a detailed risk assessment before applying for a warrant.